manassaloi/manassaloi.github.io/_posts/2020-02-02-learning-football.markdown

 ---

 I have been watching football since 2002.
 My dad got cable TV to watch the world cup in the summer but forgot to disconnect after that.
 I have been playing Fifa since FIFA 2000.
 One thing I never did though was learn to play football well.
-Do deep into the tactics as well as develop the stamina and skills to play football on a regular basis
+Do deep into the tactics as well as develop the stamina and skills to play football on a regular basis.

-2020 is the year I hope to change that
+2020 is the year I hope to change that.

 So, how do you learn how to play football?